kuzzleio/kuzzle-core-plugin-boilerplate/README.md

 # kuzzle-core-plugin-boilerplate

-Here, you'll find the boilerplate to start coding a new [Kuzzle Core Plugin](http://docs.kuzzle.io/guide/essentials/plugins/).
-A Core Plugin allows you to
+Here, you'll find a boilerplate to start coding a new [Kuzzle Core Plugin](http://docs.kuzzle.io/guide/essentials/plugins/).
+A Core Plugin allows you to:

 * [listen asynchronously](http://docs.kuzzle.io/plugins-reference/plugins-features/adding-hooks), and perform operations that depend on data-related events;
 * [listen synchronously](http://docs.kuzzle.io/plugins-reference/plugins-features/adding-pipes), and approve, modify and/or reject data-related queries;